uhashim-arm/ARMSRManifest/README.md

 sudo ./tools/rkdeveloptool rd
 ```

-The TB_RK3399ProD board should restart and boot into u-boot
+The TB_RK3399ProD board should restart and boot into u-boot.
+If there is a pre-installed distro available on the on-board flash then the system will boot into it.

+# Booting standard distros on external storage (uSDCard/USB)
-If you have a bootable storage device with a Linux distro installed, connected to USB or installed in MMCslot the board should start booting the linux kernel.
+If you have a bootable storage device with a Linux distro installed, connected to USB or installed in MMCslot the board may not automatically boot into it.

+You have 2 options to boot into is:

+## Manual boot device selection:
+1. Interrupt u-boot by hitting any key
+2. Run the command:
+   `run usb_boot`

+## Update U-boot env variables
+1. Interrupt u-boot by hitting any key
+2. Update the *boot* environment variables to either change the boot order or override the "boot" variable to "usb_boot"

+This should start booting the linux kernel on the external uSDCard/USB drive.